Herschel Walker faces big hurdles as he launches U.S. Senate campaign

 But Walker’s sudden rise has mystified other Republicans who worry that his personal history will shadow his campaign.

-Court records show a judge granted a protective order to his ex-wife, Cindy Grossman, who has said Walker pointed a gun to her head and threatened to kill her and her boyfriend.
+Court records show a judge granted a protective order to his ex-wife, Cindy Grossman, who has said Walker pointed a gun to her head and, in another instance, threatened to kill her and her boyfriend.
 And Walker’s candid revelations about his infidelity and suicidal thoughts, detailed in a 2008 book called “Breaking Free,” could come back to haunt him.

 It’s common to hear influential Republicans express concern that Trump’s zeal to support a longtime friend — his ties to Walker span decades — has saddled the state GOP with an untested candidate who could fizzle against Warnock.